thavlik/machine-learning-portfolio/README.md

 These experiments make use of ground truth provided with the data.
 Ground truth for medical data typically constitutes the judgment of one or more attending physicians.

 - [DeepLesion](experiments/deeplesion/README.md): localization of tumors on CT scans (full body)
-- [RSNA Intracranial Hemorrhage Prediction](experiments/rsna-intracranial/README.md): classification of brain CT scans according to hemhorrhage type
+- [RSNA Intracranial Hemorrhage Prediction](experiments/rsna-intracranial/README.md): classification of brain CT scans according to hemorrhage type
 - [Grasp-and-Lift EEG Detection](experiments/grasp_and_lift_eeg/README.md): fine-grain detection of motor activity using EEG
 - [Neural Rendering](experiments/graphics/README.md): single-shot, differentiable 3D rendering